-Key customer loss
+Risk of key customer loss

-SES depends on a number of key customers whose loss (or nonrenewal) would reduce SES' revenues.
-SES' five largest customers represented 22.4% of SES' total revenues in 2019.
+SES depends on a number of key customers whose loss (or non-renewal) would reduce SES's revenues.
+SES's five largest customers represented 22.4% of SES's total revenues in 2019.

-If key customers reduce their reliance on SES by developing or increasing relationships with other satellite operators, or moving to other telecommunications solutions, and such key customers cannot be replaced on time, SES' revenues may be impacted negatively.
+If key customers reduce their reliance on SES by developing or increasing relationships with other satellite operators, or moving to other telecommunications solutions, and such key customers cannot be replaced on time, SES's revenues may be impacted negatively.

-It is important that SES' main, and long-term, satellite capacity agreements for the direct-to-home business in Europe are renewed on commercial terms similar to those reflected in the existing agreements.
+It is important that SES's main, and long-term, satellite capacity agreements for the direct-to-home business in Europe are renewed on commercial terms similar to those reflected in the existing agreements.
 If SES would be materially unsuccessful in obtaining such renewals, revenues could be substantially adversely affected, with limited possibilities for mitigation.

-SES' business is vulnerable to increasing presence from nontraditional Video distributors such as Netflix and Amazon and other OTT players.
-While relying on a distribution architecture that does not include satellites, in many cases, these players compete directly with SES' customers and increasingly drive up the costs for premium sports and other content for SES' customers.
+SES's business is vulnerable to increasing presence from non-traditional Video distributors such as Netflix and Amazon and other OTT players.
+While relying on a distribution architecture that does not include satellites, in many cases, these players compete directly with SES's customers and increasingly drive up the costs for premium sports and other content for SES's customers.